MeshalAlamr/emotion-detection-nlp/MVP/README.md

 - Most of the tweets have around 45 characters.
 - The most frequent token length is around 10.

-Currently, wer're in the midst of text pre-processing and model development.
+Currently, we're in the midst of text pre-processing and model development.